“A stylish and serene hotel tucked away in a quiet West Delhi suburb, with an excellent restaurant, small spa and personal service”

 - There's a TV and movie lounge, with a library of Hollywood and Bollywood films

-- It's stylishly furnished with gorgeous detail throughout, yet affordable
+- It's stylishly furnished with gorgeous kitsch detail throughout, and spotlessly clean

-- Although well connected by the metro, the suburban location in West Delhi can feel somewhat isolated - it takes an hour to get to see most sights and you will likely dine in every night
+- Although well connected by the metro, the suburban location in West Delhi can feel somewhat isolated - it takes 30-40 minutes to get to most sights and you will likely dine in every night

 - The ensuite bathrooms, while large and clean, lack the same designer touches that make the bedrooms shine